McCallum Place Family Education and Support Programs:

 McCallum Place offers a weekly Monday evening multifamily group.
 There is no need to RSVP; however if you'd like to participate via phone conference, please contact our office at (512) 732-2400.

 Don’t miss our Family Days, a comprehensive set of six distinct curricula for family, friends and significant support persons of McCallum Place patients.
 Each Family Day focuses on how to practically and effectively help family members best support their loved ones by looking at medical complications, research, communication strategies, resources, practical tools, and support with the time and resources families invest in eating disorder treatment.

-McCallum Place Austin Family Day is held at our Therapy Suite, 4613 Bee Caves Rd, West Lake Hills, TX 78746, from 9:30 am - 4:00 pm.
-Continental breakfast is provided, lunch on your own.
+McCallum Place Austin Family Day is held at our Therapy Suite, 4613 Bee Caves Rd, West Lake Hills, TX 78746, from 9:00 am - 3:00 pm.
+Continental breakfast and lunch will be provided.
 Reservations are strongly encouraged to help us plan for attendance.
 To RSVP, please contact us at (512) 732-2400.

 Family Skills: Topics for Focus in Therapeutic Work with Families Struggling with Eating Disorders

 - Understand ED Mindset and function of behaviors

 - Recognize common internal struggles that interfere with recovery

 - Recognize hungry brain and how it complicates treatment